ckeditor/ckeditor5/docs/framework/architecture/ui-library.md

 ##### Action buttons

 The last piece of the dialog is the actions area, where the buttons are displayed.
-Their behaviour can be fully customized using the `onCreate()` and `onExecute()` callbacks.
+Their behavior can be fully customized using the `onCreate()` and `onExecute()` callbacks.
 Below you can find an example of the configuration for the four custom buttons:

 * The "OK" button that closes the dialog and has a custom CSS class set,
-* The "Set custom title" button that changes the dialog's title,
+* The "Set custom title" button that changes the dialog title,
 * The "This button will be enabled in..." button that changes its state after a few seconds.
 * The "Cancel" button that closes the dialog.